shariorzero/PicoCTF-Reverse-Engineering/picoCTF-ARMssembly-0.md

 ### Solution:

 There are mainly 3 technique I found.
-    * Learn armv8 assembly and understand procedure of chall.s.
+1. Learn armv8 assembly and understand procedure of chall.s.
-    * Using simulator and run on linux platform.
+2. Using simulator and run on linux platform.
-    * Same as 2 but no need of any simulator.
+3. Same as 2 but no need of any simulator.
 Use IDA pro for understanding the code.

 Here I am using method 2 and 3.
-    * Need a cross compiler to run arm v8 on non-arm-v8.
+* Method 2 : Need a cross compiler to run arm v8 on non-arm-v8.
 Then compile it.
+* Method 3 : Method 2(1-4) and then open <b>chall</b> in <b>IDA Pro</b>.

 1. Install binutils-aarch64-linux-gnu
    ```sh